Real estate companies with the right paid search strategies can see a higher ROI, growing client base, and more wins over the competition.

 - Testimonials or other proof points to support your claims

-Pro tip: Google Ads rewards campaigns with high-quality landing pages by boosting the quality score and lowering the cost per click (CPC).
+Pro tip: Google Ads rewards campaigns with high-quality landing pages by boosting the Quality Score and lowering the CPC.

 You may consider adjusting headlines, images, text, layout, and other factors to see how it affects the ad’s performance.
 Then you can channel your budget toward the higher-performing ads.

 Avoid split testing completely different ads — the tweaks should be minor.
 Otherwise, you won’t be able to figure out what exactly makes one ad better than the other.